ehrpg/qstar/docs/index.md

 <tr>
 <td>-1</td>
 <td>
-Some values cannot be negative, e.g. [Resources](/character#resources-res).
+Some values cannot be negative, e.g. [Resources][].
 If such a value were to drop to below 0, it either prohibits certain actions, it has **consequences** or it's simply ignored and the value set to 0.
 </td>
 </tr>
 <tr>